aravinda-1402/Face-mask-detection/README.md

 SUMMARY/RESULT
 ---------------
-* Developed detection Model with 98.72% accuracy, automatically detects if a person is wearing mask or not.
+* Developed detection Model with 98.72% accuracy, automatically detects if a person is wearing a mask or not.

-* Define a ROI .
+* Define an ROI.

-* Determined the class label encoding based on probabilities associated with color annotation
+* Determined the class label encoding based on probabilities associated with the color annotation

 Future Scope
 ------------
 Can be used in CCTV cameras for a group of people.

-Can be improved for further as per requirements.
+Can be improved further as per requirements.